mpuening/learn-jakartaee/SECURITY.md

 More information: https://developer.ibm.com/tutorials/j-javaee8-security-api-3/

 The `learn-jakartaee-security` contains classes for test users and integration to an LDAP system.
-These classes use Spel Expressions to make it easier to configure for different environments.
+These classes use Environment profile to make it easier to configure for different environments.
 There is also a `CredentialValidatorChain` class to allow one to hook up various validators depending on configuration.
 For example, an application might define its `IdentityStore` as follows: